Mr. Kunal Hinduja MSc, MBChB, MRCS, FRCS

-Kunal is one of the leading senior orthopaedic surgeons throughout South Manchester and Cheshire.
+Kunal is one of the leading senior orthopaedic surgeons throughout Manchester and the North West of England.

 With the intricate procedures and delicate design, Kunal has a specific interest in everything to do with the human hand, specifically wrist surgery and trauma to the hand and wrist.

 It’s a specialist area that Kunal is not only fascinated with but dedicated to — dedicated to finding the best treatments and the most suitable solutions to help with ALL hand and wrist conditions.
 Kunal has been a consultant since 2010, specialising in the discipline of upper limb surgery, all with a primary interest in hand surgery.